justpwned/Alien-invasion/README.md

 # Alien-invasion
-Alien invasion game.
-Made using Pygame
+Alien invasion game, an exercise from book "Python Crash Course".
+Made using Pygame library